 Osteopenia or Osteoporosis?
 Try a weighted vest

 We typically reach our peak bone mass density around the age of 30 and then spend the rest of our lives trying to maintain as much bone density as we can.
+Learn more about living with Osteoporosis and how lifestyle choices can determine our health as we age.

-From an exercise perspective, we know that weight bearing exercises can help to stabilize bone density.
-I recommend all of my patients participate in a regular, progressive load bearing strength training program.
+From an exercise perspective, we know that weight-bearing exercises can help to stabilize bone density.
+I recommend all of my patients participate in a regular, progressive load-bearing strength training program.
 If they have Osteopenia or Osteoporosis, it is non-negotiable, you must strengthen!

 Another way to add positive “weight” is to exercise with a weighted vest.
 Many of my clients like to walk, hike, or jog and I recommend an adjustable weighted vest to create additional weight without the adverse effects of excessive body weight.